NavidZamanKhan/Bus-Ticket-Booking-System/README.md

 1. Delete `data_store.json`
 2. Restart the application
-3. System will recreate with preloaded buses
+3. System will recreate with all 23 preloaded buses

 ### Data Backup